-The establishment of a company in Poland is a great chance to expand your organization and take advantage of business opportunities offered by sixth of the most populated countries in the European Union (with over 38 million citizens).
-Polish market on the other hand is ranked as 10th in Europe and one of the least affected by the COVID-19 pandemic according to the World Bank.
-The mentioned factors combined with a central location and a very flexible and resourceful work market make Poland a very interesting destination to do business.
-In the following material we will show you how easy it is to set up a company in Poland.
+The establishment of a company in Poland is a great chance to expand your business.
+Poland offers great scope of opportunities as the sixth most populated countries in the European Union (with over 38 million citizens).
+Polish market is ranked as 10th in Europe and one of the least affected by the COVID-19 pandemic according to the World Bank.
+Poland with its central location and a very flexible and resourceful work has to be considered as a very interesting destination to do business.
+In the following material we will show you how easy it is to set up a company in Poland with assistance of CGO Legal.

 How to make your first step in a Polish market and safely start a company?